piotrstenke/Durian/src/Durian.DefaultParam/README.md

 {
 }

-// Dummy is valid, because is is the same accessiblity as Test<T>
+// Dummy is valid, because it is the same accessibility as Test<T>
 internal class Test<[DefaultParam(typeof(Dummy))]T>
 {
 }